Nike-Inc/cerberus/README.md

 See [Creating an environment](http://engineering.nike.com/cerberus/docs/administration-guide/creating-an-environment) for more information.

 CMS will download the props file at startup time and load the props into Guice.

+### Events

+Currently there is one event type, an Auditable Event, this is an event such as a user logging in successfully or failing to login.

+See [AuditableEvent](https://github.com/Nike-Inc/cerberus-management-service/blob/master/src/main/java/com/nike/cerberus/event/AuditableEvent.java) for more information like the type of metadata that is collected about an event.

+These events are generated all over the system when a un-authenticated or authenticated principal does anything worth auditing.
+These events are sent to all registered event processors.
+There are 2 processors included by default the Logging Event Processor and the Audit Log Processor see below for more information

+### Event Processors

+Event processors can be enabled or disabled via the CLI generated configuration -P parameters see above for more information. in the default configuration the Logging Event Process is set to `cms.event.processors.com.nike.cerberus.event.processor.LoggingEventProcessor=true` and therefore enabled by default.
+The convention for enabling or disabling a processor is cms.event.processors.[CLASS PATH TO PROCESSOR]=true|false, guice will then attempt to create an instace of the class at runtime.

+#### Logging Event Processor

+This event processor is on by default and takes any event and call asString() and logs it.

+#### Audit Log Processor

+This event processor is special, as when it is enable a custom logback appender is created that logs Auditable Events as flattened JSON to `[HOSTNAME]-audit.log`
+These files are rolled every 5 minutes and if the following `-P` props are set `cms.audit.bucket="bucket-name", cms.audit.bucket_region="bucket-region"`, they will be sent to S3 every time they are rolled.
+The way they are stored as flattened JSON and stored in S3 has been optimized to be used with AWS Athena so that queries can be made against the audit data.

+The CLI has commands for creating the S3 Buckets, IAM Roles and permissions and setting up Athena and auto-populating the properties needed to enable.

 ### User Authentication